The OpenStack Foundation Legal Documents

 OPENSTACK ANTITRUST COMPLIANCE POLICY

-It is the express policy of OpenStack to require that all activities of OpenStack, and any committees organized under its auspices, be conducted strictly in accordance with U.S. federal and state antitrust laws and foreign antitrust laws.
-OpenStack will not become involved in the competitive business decisions of its Members nor will it take or support any action that would tend to restrain competition in violation of antitrust laws.
+It is the express policy of the Foundation to require that all activities of the Foundation, and any committees organized under its auspices, be conducted strictly in accordance with U.S. federal and state antitrust laws and foreign antitrust laws.
+The Foundation will not become involved in the competitive business decisions of its Members nor will it take or support any action that would tend to restrain competition in violation of antitrust laws.

 II.
 Membership and participation policies.

 The requirements for Membership and participation should be reasonable and nondiscriminatory, and those requirements should be applied in an impartial manner.

 - Qualifications for Membership and participation should be objective and easily verifiable.

 - Decisions about allowing particular entities to join or participate should not be based, in whole or in part, on the competitive or commercial interests of other actual or potential Members.
 The commercial interests of the Members should never be part of any discussion of actual or potential Membership or participation by other firms.